pojntfx/panrpc/README.md

 - **Call remote functions transparently**: dudirekta makes use of reflection, so you can call functions as though they were local without defining your own protocol or generating code
 - **Call functions on the client from the server**: Unlike most RPC frameworks, dudirekta allows for functions to be exposed on both the server and the client, enabling its use in new usecases such as doing bidirectional data transfer without subscriptions or pushing information before the client requests it
 - **Implement RPCs on any transport layer**: By being able to work with any `io.ReadWriteCloser`, you can build services using dudirekta on pretty much any transport layer such as TCP, WebSockets or even WebRTC, meaning it can run in the browser!
+- **Implement RPCs using any encoding/decoding layer**: Instead of depending on Protobuf or another fixed format for serialization, dudirekta supports almost any serialization framework, such as JSON or CBOR.
 - **Pass closures and callbacks to RPCs**: Thanks to its bidirectional capabilities, dudirekta can use closures and callbacks transparently, just like a local function call!

 ## Installation

+### Library

 You can add dudirekta to your Go project by running the following: